Bu-Gee/arcusinfsx6372p/README.md

 This is NOT free software.

-This is derived from the FS19 base Kuhn SW 4014 baler and is owned by GIANTS.
-Please do not treat it as free software.
+This is derived from the FS19 base Arcusin FSX 63.72 bale transporter and is owned by GIANTS.
+Even though every effort was made to minimize the content reused from GIANTS, please do not treat it as free software.